wszqkzqk/varallel/README.md

 #### Use files

-Also, `Varallel` can read the arguement lists from files.
+Also, `varallel` can read the arguement lists from files.

 ```bash
 varallel echo :::: example.txt file*.txt